tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 Deploy an NFT smart contract

-<p><b>100 credits per API call on Flow
+<b>100 credits per API call on Flow
- 2 credits per API call on the other blockchains</b></p>
+ 2 credits per API call on the other blockchains</b>

- <p>Deploy an NFT smart contract on the blockchain.
-In a deployed NFT smart contract, you can mint NFTs (one NFT at a time or multiple NFTs at once), burn, and transfer NFTs.</p>
+ Deploy an NFT smart contract on the blockchain.
+In a deployed NFT smart contract, you can mint NFTs (one NFT at a time or multiple NFTs at once), burn, and transfer NFTs.

- <p>Smart contracts are standardized and audited.
-You can review the code of a deployed NFT smart contract <a href="https://github.com/tatumio/flow-contracts" target="_blank">here</a> (if the contract is deployed on Flow) or <a href="https://github.com/tatumio/smart-contracts/tree/master/contracts/tatum" target="_blank">here</a> (if the contract is deployed on any other supported blockchain).</p>
+ Smart contracts are standardized and audited.
+You can review the code of a deployed NFT smart contract <a href="https://github.com/tatumio/flow-contracts" target="_blank">here</a> (if the contract is deployed on Flow) or <a href="https://github.com/tatumio/smart-contracts/tree/master/contracts/tatum" target="_blank">here</a> (if the contract is deployed on any other supported blockchain).

- <p>This API is supported for the following blockchains:</p>
+ This API is supported for the following blockchains:

- <ul> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Flow</li> <li>Harmony</li> <li>Klaytn</li> <li>KuCoin Community Chain</li> <li>Polygon</li> <li>TRON</li> </ul> <p><b>General NFT smart contracts</b>
+ <ul> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Flow</li> <li>Harmony</li> <li>Klaytn</li> <li>KuCoin Community Chain</li> <li>Polygon</li> <li>TRON</li> </ul>
+ <b>General NFT smart contracts</b>
  By default, an NFT smart contract is deployed as a <b>general NFT smart contract compatible with OpenSea royalties</b>.
 This is a standard NFT contract with <code>AccessControl</code> and <code>Ownable</code>, enhanced with NFT batch minting.
-NFTs minted on this smart contract are compatible with OpenSea and its royalty structure.<p> <p><b>Cashback and provenance NFT smart contracts</b>
+NFTs minted on this smart contract are compatible with OpenSea and its royalty structure. <b>Cashback and provenance NFT smart contracts</b>
- In addition to the general NFT contract, you can deploy the following types of NFT smart contracts for the supported blockchains <b>except for Flow and TRON</b>:<p> <ul> <li><b>Cashback NFT smart contract</b> is an NFT smart contract that forces on-chain royalties to be paid every time an NFT is transferred, and the royalties are defined as a <b>fixed value</b>.
+ In addition to the general NFT contract, you can deploy the following types of NFT smart contracts for the supported blockchains <b>except for Flow and TRON</b>: <ul> <li><b>Cashback NFT smart contract</b> is an NFT smart contract that forces on-chain royalties to be paid every time an NFT is transferred, and the royalties are defined as a <b>fixed value</b>.
 The royalties are <b>not</b> OpenSea-compatible.
  To deploy an NFT smart contract as a cashback contract, deploy the contract with the <code>cashback</code> parameter set to <code>true</code> in the request body.</li> <li><b>Provenance NFT smart contract</b> is an NFT smart contract that forces on-chain royalties to be paid every time an NFT is transferred, and the royalties are defined as a <b>percentage of the NFT price</b>.
 The royalties are <b>not</b> OpenSea-compatible.
- To deploy an NFT smart contract as a provenance contract, deploy the contract with the <code>provenance</code> parameter set to <code>true</code> in the request body.</li> </ul> <p>You can enable <b>public minting</b> for cashback and provenance smart contracts.
+ To deploy an NFT smart contract as a provenance contract, deploy the contract with the <code>provenance</code> parameter set to <code>true</code> in the request body.</li> </ul>
+ You can enable <b>public minting</b> for cashback and provenance smart contracts.
 By default, public minting is disabled, which means that only the blockchain address whose private key was used to create the smart contract or the blockchain addresses <a href="#operation/NftAddMinter">added to the smart contract as NFT minters</a> will be able to mint NFTs for the contract.
-To enable public minting and allow anyone to mint NFTs on top of the smart contract, deploy the contract with the <code>publicMint</code> parameter set to <code>true</code> in the request body.</p>
+To enable public minting and allow anyone to mint NFTs on top of the smart contract, deploy the contract with the <code>publicMint</code> parameter set to <code>true</code> in the request body.

- <p><b>NFT smart contracts and NFT Express</b>
+ <b>NFT smart contracts and NFT Express</b>
  If you want to use NFT Express to mint NFTs on the deployed smart contract, deploy the smart contract as a general NFT smart contract (that is, deploy the contract with the <code>cashback</code>, <code>provenance</code>, and <code>publicMint</code> parameters either set to <code>false</code> or not set at all in the request body).
- After you have deployed the NFT smart contract, <a href="#operation/NftAddMinter">add the Tatum minter address as an NFT minter to your smart contract</a>.</p>
+ After you have deployed the NFT smart contract, <a href="#operation/NftAddMinter">add the Tatum minter address as an NFT minter to your smart contract</a>.

- <p>For the complete information about using NFT Express on your smart contract, see "Use your own smart contract to mint NFTs" in <a href="#operation/NftMintErc721">Mint an NFT</a>.</p>
+ For the complete information about using NFT Express on your smart contract, see "Use your own smart contract to mint NFTs" in <a href="#operation/NftMintErc721">Mint an NFT</a>.

- <p><b>Signing a transaction</b>
+ <b>Signing a transaction</b>
- When deploying an NFT smart contract, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.</p>
+ When deploying an NFT smart contract, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

- <p>Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
+ Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
 Your private keys should never leave your security perimeter.
-You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.</p>
+You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.

- <p>For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
-Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.</p>
+ For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example